Bell Diagonal and Werner state generation: entanglement, non-locality, steering and discord on the IBM quantum computer: IBM Q results

 \subsection{Simulations with noise models from IBM Q quantum devices}

-To compare the various quantum circuits that we have proposed in \cref{sect:circuits}, specifically their performance when subject to noise, we have run simulations using Qiskit \cite{Qiskit}.
+To compare the various quantum circuits that we have proposed in \cref{sect:circuits}, and specifically their expected performance in producing quantum correlations when subject to noise, we have run simulations using Qiskit \cite{Qiskit}.
 The source code for these is available in our GitLab repository \cite{gitlab-repo}.
-Each circuit is executed $2^{15}$ times, with noise simulated according to a noise model \cite{NoiseModel}.
+Each circuit is executed $2^{15}$ times, with noise simulated according to the Qiskit noise model \cite{NoiseModel}.
 Such noise models are generated semi-automatically by Qiskit based on the state of a real IBM Q device at the time of generation.
 As such, they are subject to change over time, and should in any case not be viewed as accurate representations of noise in real devices.
 They are, however, useful as a rough benchmark for comparing different quantum circuits.